e-gov/cvi/README.md

 ### Installation

-Run `npm install` in the root folder.

-## Using the Components
+1. Add the public Koodivaramu registry to your project by following the instructions [here](https://koodivaramu.eesti.ee/e-gov/cvi/-/packages/385).
+2. Install the necessary package to your project:
+   1. CSS framework: `npm i --save @egov/cvi-styles`
+   2. Angular components: `npm i --save @egov/cvi-ng`
+   3. Icons: `npm i --save @egov/cvi-icons`
+3. Import the dependencies to your project by following dedicated instructions in the docs for the [CSS framework](https://e-gov.github.io/cvi/?path=/docs/styles-how-to-install--how-to-install), [Angular components](https://e-gov.github.io/cvi/?path=/docs/angular-installation--installation), and [icons](https://e-gov.github.io/cvi/?path=/docs/icons-how-to-use--page).

+## Packages and artifacts repository

 The built packages are published to the public Koodivaramu repository, from where you can download and add them to your application:

 https://koodivaramu.eesti.ee/e-gov/cvi/-/packages

-In addition, the storybook docker image is also published to the Koodivaramu repository:
+In addition, the Storybook Docker image is also published to the Koodivaramu repository:

 https://koodivaramu.eesti.ee/e-gov/cvi/container_registry